ScandiPWA

 First, we need a React component responsible for rendering the page.
 These are called routes, and in Scandi, they can be found within the route directory.

-While you could create the necessary boilerplate yourself, the scandipwa CLI utility can automate this for you.
+While you could create the necessary boilerplate yourself, the scandipwa utility can automate this for you.
 The create route command will create a new route.
 You can name yours anything you want, but we called it AboutUs:

 scandipwa create route AboutUs